mcdayoub/zombie-manager/README.md

 Then navigate into the zombies folder: cd zombie-manager

-Navigate to the backend directory: cd backent
+Navigate to the backend directory: cd backend

 Then run: npm install